I’ve been thinking a lot about people lately.

 I was sure I recognized Mouth’s voice, but I couldn’t believe it.

-He turned around and stopped dead still in his tirade when he recognized me.
+He turned around and stopped dead still when he recognized me.

 The idiot I was buying the trailer from.
 I hadn’t talked to him often and I’d only seen him once, but it was him.
-The scum who had stolen my boys’ Christmas.
+The scum who had stolen my boys’ Christmas and nearly gotten us evicted.
 It was all I could do to keep from attacking him.
 Had I been alone, instead of with the three boys, including a toddler, I probably would have.
 Instead, I kept my mouth shut and ignored him.
 Throwing a fit would accomplish nothing.

 A woman opened up another window and called me up.